abrahamVado/DriftPursuit/docs/integration_bridge/README.md

 - Convert assets to `glTF` using Blender export presets to minimise file size before publishing to the web client.

 ## Front-End Rendering & Controls
-- The Vite client includes `SimulationBridgePanel`, enabling handshake verification and dispatch of throttle/brake commands.
+- The Next.js client includes `SimulationBridgePanel`, enabling handshake verification and dispatch of throttle/brake commands.
 - Integration with the 3D renderer will map telemetry returned by `/state` into scene graph updates.

 ## Back-End API